pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

             or in our exemple :

             `@reboot /home/your user name/VPN/VPNautoconnect.sh`
+            (*Replace "your user name" by your user name folder)

         - Tape CTRL + X then y and Enter to save the document

 Reboot an enjoy ! :-)

+If it's not working try to replace in the file "VPNautoconnect.sh" :

+`gedit /home/your user name/VPN/VPNautoconnecte.sh`

+(*Replace "your user name" by your user name folder)

+`nmcli con status`

+by

+`nmcli con show --active`